-In this work, we forecast model-independent constraints that these proposed instruments will be able to place on the dark-matter decay lifetime and annihilation cross-section for a range of Standard Model final states including photons, electrons, muons, and pions, and compare the forecasted sensitivity of these proposed instruments to existing constraints in the literature.
+In this work, we forecast model-independent constraints that these proposed instruments will be able to place on the dark matter decay lifetime and annihilation cross section for a range of Standard Model final states including photons, electrons, muons, and pions and compare the forecasted sensitivity of these proposed instruments to existing constraints in the literature.
 Section~\ref{sec:methods} describes our calculations.
-The signal and background models that we assume are discussed in Sections~\ref{subsec:signal} and ~\ref{subsec:background}, respectively.
-In Section~\ref{subsec:fisher}, we describe the statistical method we used to derive our projected constraints from the signal and background models and the specifications of the instrument in question.
-In Section~\ref{subsec:instruments}, we describe each of the instruments considered in this work.
-We then present and discuss our results in Section~\ref{sec:results}; we also discuss systematic uncertainties and some internal consistency checks.
-We conclude in Section~\ref{sec:conclusion}.
+The signal and background models that we assume are discussed in Secs.~\ref{subsec:signal} and ~\ref{subsec:background}, respectively.
+In Sec.~\ref{subsec:fisher}, we describe the statistical method we used to derive our projected constraints from the signal and background models and the specifications of the instrument in question.
+In Sec.~\ref{subsec:instruments}, we describe each of the instruments considered in this work.
+We then present and discuss our results in Sec.~\ref{sec:results}; we also discuss systematic uncertainties and some internal consistency checks.
+We conclude in Sec.~\ref{sec:conclusion}.
 In Appendix \ref{sec:draco}, we include some supplementary results for Draco and M31 targets.
 In Appendix \ref{sec:atmospheric}, we explore the effect of including atmospheric backgrounds.